FabianKP/laplacian_of_gaussians/README.md

       2. Implement a method for intersection detection.
 DONE.
       3. Combine into LoG for finding bright blobs.
 DONE
       4. Extend so that LoG identifies both bright and dark blobs.
 DONE
-6. Implement paintBlobs-function.
+5. Implement paintBlobs-function.
    1. Implement and test.
 DONE
    2. Solve the color problem (when you give paintBlobs a grayscale image).
 DONE
-7. Refactor code.
+6. Refactor code.
 DONE
    1. Improve comments.
 DONE
    2. Make LoG safer.
 If you give it a non-grayscale image, it should raise an error or convert.
 DONE.
-8. Find more convincing examples.
+7. Find more convincing examples.
 DONE
-9. Write a mini-tutorial in the README.
+8. Write a mini-tutorial in the README.
-10. Create and test library.
+9. Create and test library.
-11. Set repository to "public".
+10. Set repository to "public".

-Optional improvements:
----
-- Speedup through downsampling (pyramid).

 Possible future features:
 -------------------------

-- Implement the other methods in Lindeberg's 2013 paper.
+- Additional speedup through downsampling (pyramid).
+- Implementation of further blob detection methods (difference of Gaussians, determinant of Hessians, etc.).
 - Shape-adaptation: Instead of only identifying circles, detect blobs as rotated ellipses.